practicusai/docs/docs/tutorial/explore.md

 # Exploring Cloud Data Sources

 _This section requires a Practicus AI cloud node.
-Please visit [introduction to cloud nodes](cloud-intro.md) section of this tutorial to learn more._
+Please visit the [introduction to cloud nodes](cloud-intro.md) section of this tutorial to learn more._

 Once you have a Practicus AI cloud node running and ready, you can access and explore different data sources on the cloud.

 ## Cloud Node Files

-Every cloud node has local some storage that you can use to quickly upload/download to use cloud-only features.
+Every cloud node has some local storage that you can use to quickly upload/download to use cloud-only features.

 - Click on _Explore_
 - Make sure your cloud node is already selected upper left